centau/ecr/docs/tuts/crashcourse.md

 `removing` is fired *before* the component is removed, so you can still retrieve it if needed.

+These signals give you the ability to run side-effects like clean-up when changing components.

 ## Observers

 An observer is similar to a view, except it only returns entities whose